jonase/eastwood/README.next.md

 ```

 Clojure's behavior in this situation is not to give any warnings, and
 for the later definition to replace the first.
-Reloading a namespace
-after editing its source code is a common method for developing
+It is common practice
+for many Clojure developers to reload namespaces after editing their
-Clojure code, and warnings when reloading a modified source file would
+source code.
+If Clojure issued warnings when reloading a modified
-be very annoying in such cases.
+source file for every redefined var, it would be a significant
+annoyance.

 If you use `clojure.test` to develop tests for your code, note that
 `deftest` statements create vars with the same name as you give to the
 test.
-If you accidentally create two tests with the same name, the
+If you accidentally create two `deftest`s with the same name,
-tests in the first one will never be run, and you will lose test
+the tests in the first `deftest` will never be run, and you will lose
-coverage.
-There will be nothing in the source code to indicate this
+test coverage.
+There will be nothing in the source code to indicate
-other than the common name.
-Here is an example where the first
+this other than the common name.
+Below is an example where the first
 `deftest` contains tests that clearly should fail, but since they are
-not run, all of your tests could still pass.
+not run, all of the tests actually run could still pass.

 ```clojure
 (deftest test-feature-a